augustluhrs/OracleOfDelph-AI/README.md

 Download all software mentioned above -- I won't be going into how to use each of them, so check the individual pages for info.

+Make sure you've taken the following files out of /TorchText and placed them in your torch-rnn directory:

+all.h5

+all.json

+allcheck8_34000.t7

+(all.txt is the original text file of the five works, if you're curious)

 The Order of Operation:

 A) Open Kinect Joints sketch, run it, and make sure kinect is tracking user's skeleton